micklemacklemore/WebGPU-Deferred-Renderer/README.md

 The niave method is dividing the z-depth in NDC space (image on the left).
 This seems to unevenly distribute the majority of clusters towards the camera's near plane, which is ultimately unhelpful as the majority of lights will end up being placed in in the clusters closer to the far-plane.

-Ultimately it would be best to uniformly distribute lights across the clusters, so there is a general understanding logarithmically scaling the z-depth divisions is necessary (as shown in the image on the right).
+Ultimately it would be best to uniformly distribute lights across the clusters, so there is a general understanding that logarithmically scaling the z-depth divisions is necessary (as shown in the image on the right).
 In a [SIGGRAPH 2016 Real-Time Rendering Talk for Doom 2016](https://advances.realtimerendering.com/s2016/Siggraph2016_idTech6.pdf), they presented a fairly simple subdivision scheme that I decided to use, and which seems to work pretty well:

 <div align="center">